-The amount of ‘lost’ pension shall be calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the person was in the main section during that period, or 1/98th of the 'lost' pensionable pay for the period of unpaid leave if they were in the 50/50 section during that period.
+The amount of ‘lost’ pension is calculated as 1/49th of the 'lost' pensionable pay for the period of unpaid leave if the person was in the main section during that period, or 1/98th of the 'lost' pensionable pay if they were in the 50/50.
 A Scheme member can commence an APC or Shared Cost APC in this circumstance even if they are in the 50/50 section.

 Contributions are not compulsory for any period of authorised unpaid leave of absence.
 Instead, the member can choose whether or not to pay contributions to cover the pension ‘lost’ during the period of authorised unpaid leave of absence.